alexlee22/indoor-tracking-blog/_posts/2016-07-01-triangle-centroid-position.md

 ![triangle centroid]({{ site.baseurl }}/assets/centroid-triangle.PNG)

 Using the last known three baseStations and their known distances apart, we can map where the person is by the centroid and the exclusion of the furniture, The results would look a little like this.
+The Blue dots represent the location of the three nearest base stations to the received broad casted BLE by the estimote sticker(or whatever we end up using).
+The red is the actual position of the individual/centroid of the triangle, for an example.

 ![triangle centroid]({{ site.baseurl }}/assets/trinagle-centroid.PNG)